lesliehughes0921/Shell_Excentus/README.md

 ### Reporting
 - Generate an Excel sheet showing total receivable and payable amounts per customer.
-- Generate visualization_savings to view the total hours saved and salary saved by automating the process to calculate Shell Excentus Rewards
+- Generate visualizations to view the total hours saved and salary saved by automating the process to calculate Shell Excentus Rewards.
-- Generate Total_Receivable_by_Customer for visulization of total AR per customer number.
+- Generate visualizations of total accounts receivable per customer number.